alanphys/awesome-medphys/readme.md

   End-user focused applications; may contain a GUI or browser interface.

+* [BeamSchemeV1](https://github.com/alanphys/BeamSchemeV1) - (Pascal) A profile and image analysis tool for medical physics.
+This software will assist you in extracting 1D profiles from 2D datasets and calculating various parameters on the profiles.
+* [Bistromath](https://bistromath.kegge13.nl/) - BistroMath is designed as add-on to the measuring software of water phantom systems used in radiotherapy.
 * [CERR](https://github.com/cerr/CERR) - A Computational Environment for Radiological Research
 * [Conquest](https://github.com/marcelvanherk/Conquest-DICOM-Server) - A full featured DICOM server
 * [ctqa](https://github.com/Brikwerk/ctqa) - This utility aims to perform automated QA testing on CT machines for technologists.